nickbild/doom_air/README.md

 ### AWS

 I trained on `g3s.xlarge` instances at Amazon AWS, with Nvidia Tesla M60 GPUs.
-They come with lots of machine learning packages preinstalled, so it's super easy.
+The `Deep Learning AMI (Ubuntu) Version 23.1` image has lots of machine learning packages preinstalled, so it's super easy to use.
 Just launch an EC2 instance from the web dashboard, then clone my github repo:

 ```
 git clone https://github.com/nickbild/doom_air.git